 ProHealth Sports and Spinal clinical pilates programmes are categorised into three core levels of principles.
 A physiotherapist will always conduct a thorough one-on-one initial assessment ﬁrst.
 Level One is for anyone wanting to gain an understanding of basic core strengthening/ Pilates principles.
 Level Two is for higher level activities once the basic techniques have been mastered.
 Level Three is for those who would like to continue using clinical Pilates as a component of their fitness schedule or someone who requires more extensive rehabilitation.

 In its simplest form, clinical Pilates can:

 This level is for anyone wanting to gain an understanding of basic core strengthening/ Pilates principles.

 This will be incorporated initially to static positions then progressed to simple lower limb and upper limb movements.

 You can then take these principles away and incorporate them into your daily practices, postures and exercise routine.
 We will also look at applying these basic principles to more task specific activities depending on your progress.

 The information you will learn in this package is highly specific and appropriate for beginner level practices.

-LEVEL 2 – UP TO 10 SESSIONS
+Session 2 – UP TO 10 SESSIONS/CLASSES

 We will progress to higher level activities once the basic techniques have been mastered.
 This package is ideal for those looking to incorporate Pilates safely as part of their fitness routine and under the one-on-one guidance of a trained physiotherapist.